HYPERNETS/hypernets_processor/docs/sphinx/content/users/using_hypernets.rst

    print(ds_HYP.unc["reflectance"])
    print(ds.unc["temperature"].total_unc())

-For further functionality we refer to `this jupiter notebook <https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/obsarray_example.ipynb>`_ on using obsarray.
+For further functionality we refer to the `using obsarray jupiter notebook <https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/obsarray_example.ipynb>`_.

 **punpy**:
 `punpy <https://punpy.readthedocs.io/en/latest/>`_ can be used to conveniently propagate uncertainties in the HYPERNETS products.